ramijebara/adventofcode/README.md

 # About this repo

-This year I decided to learn Rust by doing Advent of Code puzzles.
+2021 I decided to learn Rust by doing Advent of Code puzzles.